 Even after all this time, I still find the contrast striking.

 Have I noticed changes since Annya started her Mindfulness practice?

-Well, I am reminded of a lovely line uttered in a Jodie Foster movie “Contact”.
-Her character, ‘Ellie’, is always eager to take the next step in all she does but she hears her father’s voice settling her down: “Small moves, Ellie… small moves.”
+Well, I’m reminded of a lovely line uttered in a Jodie Foster movie “Contact”.
+Her character, ‘Ellie’, is always eager to take the next step in all she does, but she hears her father’s voice settling her down: “Small moves, Ellie… small moves.”
 It’s like this with the changes in Annya.
 There have been incremental changes over time – difficult to notice from day to day but when I think back, the changes are profound.

-Certainly, with recent and traumatic events affecting her family, I can’t help but attribute her mindfulness practice.
-It has been a great asset in helping her through what has been a tough time.
-When she has been worried about her Dad or her relationship with her Mum, Mindfulness has played its part in sorting out the mountains from the molehills in terms of what needed to be done.
+It’s been a great asset in helping her through what has been a tough time.
+When she’s been worried about her Dad or her relationship with her Mum, Mindfulness has played its part in sorting out the mountains from the molehills in terms of what needed to be done.

-Also, Annya has her Acupuncture practice, The Pain Relief Clinic, to run and, in order to make her life more challenging, she is working on a second business, that of teaching Mindfulness and Meditation.
-There is always ‘sorting the wheat from the chaff’ when deciding what to spend precious time on and mindfulness has been, once again, a great asset.
+Also, Annya has her Acupuncture practice, The Pain Relief Clinic, to run and, in order to make her life more challenging, she’s working on a second business, teaching Mindfulness and Meditation.
+There’s always ‘sorting the wheat from the chaff’ when deciding what to spend precious time on and mindfulness has been, once again, a great asset.